noahwc/shoelace/CONTRIBUTING.md

 ### Positioning Popovers

-Shoelace uses an internal popover utility for dropdowns, tooltips, etc. This is a light abstraction of Popper.js designed to make positioning and transitioning things easy and consistent throughout the library.
+Shoelace uses an internal sl_popover utility for dropdowns, tooltips, etc. This is a light abstraction of Popper.js designed to make positioning and transitioning things easy and consistent throughout the library.
 When possible, use this utility instead of relying on Popper directly.
-See `src/utilities/popover.ts` for details.
+See `src/utilities/sl_popover.ts` for details.

 ### Host and Base Elements